magmaOffenburg/magmaChallenge/README.md

 sh startChallengeBenchmark.sh
 ```

-The script has can be used to configure the following arguments that are passed to `BenchmarkController`:
+The script can be used to configure the following arguments that are passed to `BenchmarkController`:
 - `--defaultPath=`: the path used for the file dialogs.
 - `--roboVizServer=`: the IP to connect to for RoboViz drawings (only used in the Kick Challenge at the moment).